 There’s no denying the importance of a first aid kit at home.
 When a medical emergency happens, having what you need at hand to stop the bleeding or treat a burn is not only extremely convenient but in the best interests of your family’s health and safety.

-A standard first aid kit should contain a number of items to treat a range of home emergencies.
+A standard first aid kit should contain several items to treat a range of home emergencies.
 Some sources list dozens of items and recommend your kit be kept in the bathroom.
 However it makes good sense to make additional first aid kits with the basics for your kitchen, garage and garden shed so you have the essential items you need as close as possible.

-We’ll show you how you can create handy and convenient first aid kits for your home.
+We’ll show you how you can create a convenient first aid kit for your home.